Rubio, Christie and Kasich get more debate traction on social media

 Instead, many on Twitter took to mocking contender Senator Marco Rubio, who came under heavy attack on Saturday from rivals.
 New Jersey Governor Chris Christie also saw a big bump in his share of the social conversation.

-By the end of the night, Trump, who has the most followers, still received the largest share of mentions on Twitter Inc, with 33 percent compared to Rubio’s 20 percent.
+By the end of the night, Trump, who has the most followers, still received the largest share of mentions on Twitter Inc (TWTR.N), with 33 percent compared to Rubio’s 20 percent.
 Ted Cruz, a U.S. senator from Texas, came in third, with 15 percent.

 But Twitter said an hour into the debate that Rubio was the most tweeted about candidate on the social media platform, marking the first time a candidate other than Trump came out on top within that time frame.